molily/molily.de/_posts/2019-02-03-testing-angular.md

 The test bundle works differently.
 It does not start with a Module and walks through all its dependencies.
 It merely imports all files whose name ends with `.spec.ts`.

 The **`.spec.ts` files** represent the tests.
 Typically, one `.spec.ts` file contains at least one Jasmine test suite (more on that later).
 The files are co-located with the implementation code.

 In our example application, the `CounterService` is located in [src/app/components/counter/counter.component.ts](https://github.com/9elements/angular-workshop/blob/master/src/app/components/counter/counter.component.ts).
 The corresponding test file sits in [src/app/components/counter/counter.component.spec.ts](https://github.com/9elements/angular-workshop/blob/master/src/app/components/counter/counter.component.spec.ts).
 This is an Angular convention, not a technical necessity, and we are going to stick to it.

 Second, `ng test` launches Karma, the test runner.
 Karma starts a development server at [http://localhost:9876/](http://localhost:9876/) that serves the JavaScript bundles compiled by Webpack.

-Karma in turn launches one or more browsers.
+Karma then launches one or more browsers.
 The idea of Karma is to run the tests in different browser to ensure cross-browser interoperability.
 Per default, Chrome is started.
 In Karma’s configuration file, `karma.conf.js`, you can add more browser launchers for your target browsers.
 All widely-used browsers are supported: Chrome, Internet Explorer, Edge, Firefox and Safari.

 The launched browser opens `http://localhost:9876/`.
 As mentioned, this site serves the test runner and the test bundle.
 The tests start immediately.
 You can track the progress and reads the results in the browser and on the console.